-Being a primarily water-based area where many people enjoy being in, on or around by the water, we need to consider the issue of safety by the water.
-Sadly, on occasion in the Broads, people die in the Broads each year in the water and many more people fall in.
-On a hot day, the cool water of the Broads is often an attraction to those who want to have wanting a quick swim to cool down and the hazards are not always recognised or considered.
+Being a primarily water-based area where many people enjoy being in, on or around the water, we need to consider the issue of safety by the water.
+Sadly, on occasion, people die in the Broads each year in the water and many more people fall in.
+On a hot day, the cool water of the Broads is often an attraction to those who want to have a quick swim to cool down and the hazards are not recognised or considered.
 The area is also popular for organised wild and open water swimming groups.
-Pand people sail on the Broads using stand-up paddle boards, canoes, sailing boats and motorised cruisers.
-People also Many also enjoy walking alongside the waterways in the Broads and enjoy the visiting the many open spaces or, pubs and cafes next to the water.
-Furthermore there are also a large number of waterside buildings such as pubs, boatyards and homes.
-Easily Aaccessible safety equipment such as like lifebuoys and, throw lines and ladders are essential in case they are needed aids to help someone in trouble in the water or ladders to help people get out of the water.
+People sail on the Broads using stand-up paddle boards, canoes, sailing boats and motorised cruisers.
+People also walk alongside waterways in the Broads and enjoy the many open spaces or pubs and cafes next to water.
+Furthermore there are also a large number of waterside buildings such as pubs and homes.
+Accessible safety equipment such as lifebuoys and throw lines are essential in case they are needed to help someone in the water or ladders to help people get out of the water.

 There were a total of 381 drownings and water-related deaths from accidents or natural causes across the UK in 201394.
 As in previous years, more than half of the deaths (227) in 2013 were in inland waters, such as tidal and freshwater rivers, lakes and reservoirs, while fatalities at sea, on the beach or shoreline accounted for nearly a third (115).
 A further 22 deaths happened at harbours, docks, marinas and inland or coastal ports.
 Eight deaths occurred in the bath and six in swimming pools, while three happened in areas that are not normally watercourses such as marsh and flooded land.

 In the Broads over the last 15 years there have been on average 5 deaths per year, 26 of which were related to boating and 48 deaths that were non-boating related.
 It should be noted that some of these deaths were not accidental and this policy seeks to influence accidental water related incidents.
 Over the same period, there were 264 near drownings or people falling in.
 This figure does not include people engaged in water sports where they expected to enter the water.
 The near drowning events were those reported to or witnessed by Broads Authority staff, and the true figure is likely to be much larger due to under reporting.